mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 10, 2021

-**Today's JavaScript Progress**: Continued making changes to the DOM by practicing responses to user interactions, such as:
+**Today's JavaScript Progress**: Continued mastering the DOM by learning responses to user interactions through these exercises:

-1. Listening for Events with addEventListener().
+1. Listen for Events with addEventListener().
-2. Event Bubbling and Delegation.
+2. Build a page that helps demonstrate event Bubbling and delegation.
-3. Event object.
+3. Practice accessing and using the Event object.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-017)
 &nbsp;